Impossible is my hashtag

 Being an entrepreneur for almost all my business life and coming from an entrepreneur’s family, it was no big surprise that one day I will support other entrepreneurs to become successful as well.
 After my wife and I decided to no longer run businesses ourselves, we decided to help young entrepreneurs build their companies, like we have been helped by mentors and investors to build ours.

-Living for the longest part of our business life in Silicon Valley, we started the Society3 Accelerator in San Francisco in 2014 and ran eight badges so far.
+Living for the longest part of our business life in Silicon Valley, we started the Society3 Accelerator in San Francisco in 2014 and ran eight badges.
 Since the beginning, we have been blessed with a 50% success rate, measured by external follow on funding of our portfolio companies.
 We were excited to have found a way to cut the average failure rate of 90% almost in half.
 During these years we founded the World Innovations Forum and expanded our reach into Europe, mainly Switzerland and Germany, Asia, mainly Vietnam, Nepal, and South Korea, and also into Africa, mainly Rwanda, Ghana, and Kenya.
-The most asked question was “How could you come up with so many innovative business ideas and make them successful?”
+Then came Corona in 2020 and we couldn’t travel.
+During that time of musing we discovered through neuroscience, how our brain composes thoughts.
+And we applied that thinking to ideas – in particular disruptive ideas.
+That was the time where we did, what I thought we never do again, started a new company in late 2020 and build a solution in 2022/23/.
+And revitalized my hashtag: “impossible”

 “Impossible is my hashtag”